ianmcodes/node-svn-interface/README.md

  * options: (Object)
   * The keys should match the options from `svn help cmd` (without the - or --).
 The value will be the argument to the command.
 If an option does not take an argument (like `--dry-run`) the value should be `true`.
   * Example: `{ "username": "bob", "password": "a-secret", 'dry-run': true }`
+  * If the value is an Array, the values in the array will be joined with a comma (,)
   * There is one exception, the `cwd` option.
 The `cwd` option will be used for resolving relitive paths for files and working coppies.
  * callback (cb): (Function)
   * Optional.
 Receives (error, result).

+All of the functions now return the child process that is spawned.

 Currently Implemented svn commands
 ----------------------------------